The five-lined skink (Plestiodon fasciatus) is Ontario’s only native species of lizard.

 View an interactive map of the known ranges of five-lined skinks in Ontario.

-Five-lined skinks reach sexual maturity at just under two years of age.
+Five-lined skinks reach sexual maturity at approximately two years of age.
 They breed in May and early June.
-Females lay two to 15 eggs in the early summer in a nest excavated under cover or within a rotting log.
+Females lay one to 19 eggs in the early summer in a nest excavated under cover or within a rotting log.
 Several females may nest together and will protect their nest from predators.
 Females bask in the sun and return to the nest to use their bodies to warm their eggs, which hatch in late summer.
-The hatchlings are approximately three centimetres long.

 Five-lined skinks are not territorial, and individuals do not have strict home ranges.
 These lizards eat a wide variety of invertebrates, such as insects, spiders and worms, and track prey with their keen sense of smell.
 On cool sunny mornings, five-lined skinks can be seen basking in the sun, but most often they are found hiding under cover.
 They typically hunt in leaf litter and woody debris.
 They will also climb trees to hunt, bask or escape predators.